Rocket Fuel

 It’s difficult for startups to raise investment in New Zealand, because there is a shortage of venture capital.

-It’s actually remarkable how widely this is believed.
-It has been repeated so many times by so many people for so long now that it has become an accepted fact, even when all of the recent evidence actually points in the exact opposite direction.1
+It’s remarkable how widely this is believed.
+It has been repeated so many times by so many people for so long now that it has become an accepted fact, even when all the recent evidence points in the exact opposite direction.1

 The “difficult” part is true.
-But the “because” part is so easily disproved.
+But the “because” part is easily disproved.

-All around the world there is a massive amount of venture capital looking for a return.
-And, the venture capital market is global.
+All around the world there is a massive amount of venture capital looking for a return.2 The venture capital market is global.
 The best funds invest everywhere.
 It’s literally their job to find the best ventures, wherever they are, and invest in them.

-Most, if not all, of the startups we celebrate as our biggest ecosystem success stories have been funded in part by international investors.
+Most, if not all, of the celebrated startups have been funded in part by international investors.
 That capital from overseas usually comes bundled with expertise and networks that are invaluable.
 This is a measure of the maturity of our ecosystem and should be celebrated rather than discouraged.

-When pressed for evidence of a funding gap, the data that is usually used to quantify this is the number of local venture funds and the amount of capital those funds are able to raise and deploy in local ventures.2
+When pressed for evidence of a funding gap, the first data point is usually the number of local venture funds and the amount of capital those funds are able to raise and deploy in local ventures.3

 Meanwhile, there is more and more evidence that investors from everywhere are more than willing to invest in companies started in New Zealand if they are good enough.

-For what it’s worth, I’ve learned that the feeling that it’s easier for startups to raise capital overseas is also a myth.
-For example, some people claim that it’s much easier to raise venture capital in the US, and when I hear that I always wonder: (a) have they ever actually tried to do that (I have, and can assure you it’s not easy); and (b) all of the potential investors based in the US are one short overnight flight away, so what’s really stopping them?
+It’s also a myth that it’s easier for startups to raise capital overseas.
+For example, when I hear people claim that it’s much easier to raise venture capital in the US I always wonder: (a) have they ever tried to do that?
+(I have, and I learned how hard it is); and (b) most of the potential investors based in the US are one overnight flight away, so what’s really stopping them?

-That all leads me to this conclusion… those who complain about a shortage of capital are really thinking, although thankfully still a little embarrassed to actually say out loud, that they wish it were easier for them specifically to raise venture capital, from investors who won’t ask difficult questions.
+People who complain about a shortage of capital are really thinking, although thankfully still a little embarrassed to say out loud, that they wish it were easier for them specifically to raise venture capital, from investors who won’t ask difficult questions.

 Indeed!
 We’d all like that.

-The bigger issue that is lost in this whine about whether we have enough local venture capital available to local startups is this:
+The bigger issue lost in this whine about whether we have enough local venture capital available to local startups is this:

-Venture capital funds are a consequence of a successful startup ecosystem, not a cause.
+Venture capital funds are a consequence of a successful startup ecosystem.

 Consider a steam train.
 In this metaphor the startup is the engine.
 The investor is the tender - the small carriage that is hooked immediately behind the engine and carries the coal that fuels the engine.
-The two parts are co-dependant, but the engine does all of the hard work!
-The engine needs the fuel to keep moving, but the fuel doesn’t get anywhere on it’s own.
+The two parts are codependent, but the engine does all the hard work!
+The engine needs the fuel to keep moving, but the fuel doesn’t get anywhere on its own.4

 It’s amazing how many aspiring startup investors get this relationship around the wrong way, and imagine that they are the engine pulling the venture along.

-This is actually the history of venture capital in every location around the world where there are lots of venture capital funds.
+This is actually the history of venture capital in every location around the world where there are established venture capital funds.

-The early venture funds in Silicon Valley were the original investors in the microwave and integrated circuit companies that where built during the Cold War.3 The simple reason funds like Kleiner Perkins, Sequoia, Bessemer, Accel, Benchmark, Index Ventures (and many others) are well known today is simple: they invested early in the companies that grew and became successful.
+The early venture funds in Silicon Valley were the original investors in the microwave and integrated circuit companies that were built during the Cold War.5 The simple reason funds like Kleiner Perkins, Sequoia, Bessemer, Accel, Benchmark, Index Ventures (and many others) are well known today is that they invested early in the companies that grew and became successful.

-Likewise, the reason there are many more venture funds in Australia than in New Zealand (we might say they punch at their weight?) is because they have had more small funds and family offices invest in companies that have grown to be huge and that has created an ecosystem.
-Two examples: Square Peg, which was the cornerstone investor in Vend, is funded by many of those involved in the great success of Seek; and Blackbird, which now operates a dedicated NZ fund with partners based in Auckland was initially funded by the founders of Atlassian and have grown on the back of their investments in multiple break-out ventures started in Australia, including Canva, CultureAmp and SafetyCulture.
+Likewise, the reason there are many more venture funds in Australia than in New Zealand is because they have had more small funds and family offices invest in companies that have grown to be huge and that has created an ecosystem.
+Two examples: Square Peg, which was the cornerstone investor in Vend, is funded by many of those involved in the great success of Seek; and Blackbird, which now operates a dedicated local fund with partners based in Auckland was initially financed by the founders of Atlassian and has grown on the back of its investments in multiple break-out ventures started in Australia, including Canva, CultureAmp and SafetyCulture.

 Take away the successful companies from any of those examples and all you have are investors with hopes and dreams.

-But, perhaps the most important comparison for us to consider is Israel, because they have been the inspiration for the New Zealand government’s attempts to jump start a venture capital sector here, starting in the early 2000s.
+Perhaps the most relevant international comparison is Israel, because they were the inspiration for the New Zealand government’s attempts to jump start a venture capital sector here, starting in the early 2000s.

-The lessons from that experiment are not well understood (at best - at worst they are misrepresented) and so this myth continues to distort our thinking…
+The lessons from that experiment are not well understood at best.
+At worst they are misrepresented, which we’ve seen is the worst way to be wrong.
+And so this myth continues to distort our thinking.

-The New Zealand Venture Investment Fund (VIF), more recently rebranded as Elevate NZ Venture Fund, was established by the government in 2002, as a fund-of-funds model.
+The New Zealand Venture Investment Fund (VIF), more recently rebranded as Elevate NZ Venture Fund, was established by the government in 2002, as a fund-of-funds model.6

 Five local venture funds were selected to top-up and underwrite (actually six funds, because one was added subsequently, but we’ll come to that in a moment):